LaravelDaily/Booking-Com-Simulation-Laravel/course/15-ratings.md

 ## Ratings DB Schema

-While browsing Booking.com, I found out that only one main number of the user's rating is actually calculated in the average of the property.
+While browsing Booking.com, I found out that only one main number of the user's ratings is actually calculated in the average of the property.
 Users are asked to rate separately many more features - cleanliness, friendly staff, etc - but we will not implement that.
-We will simplify it to this:
+We will simplify it into this:

 - Every booking may have a rating (1-10) and a text-form review comment
 - This rating is attached to the booking for the **apartment**, but in the search result we need to calculate the average for all the apartments of the **property**

 So, step by step.

-At first I thought to save the ratings separately, but in reality, we need just two new columns in the same DB table.
+At first, I thought to save the ratings separately, but in reality, we need just two new columns in the same DB table.

 ```sh
 php artisan make:migration add_rating_fields_to_bookings_table